kubernetes/community/sig-contributor-experience/charter.md

     * GitHub service teams
 * We ensure communication platforms are a safe environment for discourse and maintain them and in some cases in conjunction with CNCF/LF.
 Depending on the situation, we will warn first and then report to Steering Committee.
 Platforms may include Slack, Kubernetes weekly meetings, Zoom, YouTube, etc.
 * Provide guidance and mediation between SIGs and WGs that are having contributor experience issues.
 For example, consolidation around a certain workflow
-* Solicit feedback from other SIGs and contributors throughout the project and continuously improve contribution workflow.
+* Solicit feedback from other SIGs, project areas, and contributors formally twice a year (mid and end) about our performance and how we can improve the contributor experience
 * We encourage and determine where automation makes sense for the contributor workflow.
 * We own no code outside of the kubernetes/community repo although we may collaborate with other OWNERs of repos and SIG and WG leads
 * Drives consistent automation surrounding the PR workflow and issue triaging, and collaborates with other groups on implementing our design